Mexican Tourist Card or Permit Is An FMM, Not A Visa

 You need a Mexican tourist card (FMM) to Travel Beyond the Border

 You do not need a Mexican visa to travel to Mexico as a tourist if you are from the USA or Canada.
 You need a Mexican tourist card, (it used to be an FMT, but now is an FMM Forma Migratoria Múltiple) if you are traveling beyond the border region for more than 7 days.
-Although the cost of your Mexican tourist card (FMM) varies and does go up periodically, a Mexican tourist card will set you back about USD$22-$25.
-I got my last (late 2013) tourist permit for about $22.
+Although the cost of your Mexican tourist card (FMM) varies and does go up periodically, a Mexican tourist card will set you back about USD$25-$28, depending on the exchange rate, though it could change at any time.

 You do not need a Mexican tourist permit for Baja pr a car permit.